Hermann-SW/RSA_numbers_factored/llr/11,981,518/README.md

 ## 347ms computation

 Leaving below for history.
-Currently patched LLR 4.0.5 software is not needed.
+Currently patched LLR 4.0.5 software is not needed — use original LLR 4.0.5 instead for Proth primes.
-Reason is that p=Phi(3,_) genrelized unique primes allow for instantaneous computation of sqrt(-1) (mod p):
+Reason is that p=Phi(3,_) generalized unique primes allow for instantaneous computation of sqrt(-1) (mod p):
 https://mersenneforum.org/showthread.php?p=651499#post651499